chryzsh/chryzsh.github.io/_posts/2019-04-14-relaying-delegation.md

 Quickly explained though with the figure below as reference.
 In our example:
 - `Service A` = the machine account `LUJCDPUQ$` which we created
 - Service B = the computer object `WS02`

-We are enabling resource based constrained delegation on that computer object using the credentials of the machine accounts `WS02$`.
+We are enabling resource-based constrained delegation on that computer object using the credentials of the machine accounts `WS02$`.
 Essentially we are giving the the privilege to impersonate the user `lkys` on the `WS02` computer object.

 ![](https://shenaniganslabs.io/images/TrustedToAuthForDelegationWho/Diagrams/DelegationTypes.png)